docker/extensions-sdk/README.md

 Or you can download the latest available builds from this [PR](https://github.com/docker/pinata/pull/16496) (at the bottom, expand "Show all checks", click on "Details") and install it on your host.

-## Plugin Structure
+## Extension Structure

-A plugin is packaged as a Docker image, and must have a metadata.json file at the root of the image filesystem.
+An extension is packaged as a Docker Image, and must have a metadata.json file at the root of the image filesystem.
-This metdata.json file describes the content of the plugin.
+This metdata.json file describes the content of the extension.

-A plugin can contain A UI part and backend parts (running either on the host or in the Desktop virtual machine).
+An extension can contain A UI part and backend parts (running either on the host or in the Desktop virtual machine).

-Details are described in [Plugin structure](docs/METADATA.md)
+Details are described in [Extension Structure](docs/METADATA.md)

-Plugins are packaged as docker images, plugin distribution will be done through Docker hub registry.
-This is described in [Plugin Distribution](docs/DISTRIBUTION.md)
+Extensions are packaged as Docker images, extension distribution will be done through Docker Hub registry.
+This is described in [Extension Distribution](docs/DISTRIBUTION.md)

-## Build, test and install a plugin
+## Build, test and install an extension

-This repository contains multiple plugins, each one of them are defined as individual directories at the root of the repository.
+This repository contains multiple extensions, each one of them are defined as individual directories at the root of the repository.

-To use one of them, go over the directory of the plugin to build and install it in Docker Desktop.
+To use one of them, go over the directory of the extension to build and install it in Docker Desktop.
 The following operations are carried out by a custom CLI named `docker desktop plugin`.
-This CLI is packaged with Docker Desktop builds with the plugin capability.
+This CLI is packaged with Docker Desktop builds with the extension capability.

-Build the plugin:
+Build the extension:

 ```cli
 make plugin
 # or docker build -t my-plugin .
 ```

-Install the plugin:
+Install the extension:

 ```cli
 docker desktop plugin install my-plugin
 ```

-You can list the plugins that are installed:
+You can list the extensions that are installed:

 ```cli
 docker desktop plugin ls